The four ingredients of an assimilation system

 It had to boil down to a more simple recipe:

-➊ Have One Place that you invite guests to after services
+➊ Have One Place that every new guest is invited to after services

 The day after the conference in Chile, one of the congregations in the Santiago area had an outreach dinner for the community.